VCityTeam/UD-Graph/Datasets/GratteCiel_Workspace_2009_2018/Readme.md

   - VersionTransitions were calculated using [cityGMLto3DTiles](https://github.com/VCityTeam/cityGMLto3DTiles) and the [DifferenceGraph2RDF](../../Transformations/DifferenceGraph-to-CityGML3/) script.
   - Bitemporal timestamps were added to the city features, and Versions using the [AddTimeStamps.py](../../Transformations/utilities/AddTimeStamps.py) utility script.
   - The Workspace was instantiated manually
-- Data was validated for consistency using the SWRL rules test suite proposed [here](../../rules/) with [these rules](../../rules/rules.json)
+- The Proof of concept SWRL rules test suite proposed [here](../../rules/) was used to validate the workspace for consistency using the SWRL rules proposed [here](../../rules/rules.json)
+  - The tests effectuated are located [here](../../rules/tests.json).
+Due to memory limitations, the entire workspace could not validated at once.
+Thus far the first two versions and corresponding transition of each scenario of the workspace have been tested.

 This approach is currently being dockerized in [UD-Reproducibility](https://github.com/VCityTeam/UD-Reproducibility) as a transformation pipeline using the [UD-Graph-docker](https://github.com/VCityTeam/UD-Graph-docker) container